nickytonline/source.nickytonline.github.io/src/pages/blog/2019-10-23-toast-messages.md

   - codepen
   - html
 ---
 So I made a little toast message demo tonight.
+It also works with the keyboard if you tab.
+It will focus on the close button of the toaster and it you hit ENTER, the toast is toast!

 <iframe height="265" style="width: 100%;height: 265px;" scrolling="no" title="Toast Messages" src="https://codepen.io/nickytonline/embed/OJJmLyK?height=265&theme-id=0&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/nickytonline/pen/OJJmLyK'>Toast Messages</a> by Nick Taylor